-The following provisions apply to attorneys appointed by the court to serve as appointed counsel and guardians ad litem and to attorneys for guardians of the estate, conservators of the estate, personal representatives in estates, and trustees of trusts under court supervision.
+The following provisions apply to attorneys appointed by the court to serve as appointed counsel and guardians ad litem and also attorneys for guardians of the estate, conservators of the estate, personal representatives in estates, and trustees of trusts under court supervision.

-A. Counsel wishing to withdraw from a probate proceeding as counsel of record must file and serve a Motion to Withdraw in accordance with Code of Civil Procedure section 284 and California Rules of Court, rule 3.1362.

-B. The filing in the case file of a substitution in pro per without prior court approval will not effectively relieve the counsel of record.
-Such counsel will be relieved only by substitution of another counsel or by court order upon showing that the person wishing to act in pro per is not precluded from doing so by virtue of his or her capacity in the pending proceeding.
+- A. Counsel wishing to withdraw from a probate proceeding as counsel of record must file and serve a Motion to Withdraw in accordance with the provisions of Code of Civil Procedure section 284 and California Rules of Court, rule 3.1362. - B. The filing in the case file of a substitution in pro per without prior court approval will not effectively relieve the counsel of record.
+Such counsel will only be relieved by substitution of another counsel or by court order upon showing that the person wishing to act in pro per is not precluded from doing so by virtue of his or her capacity in the pending proceeding.
 See, for example, Ziegler v.
 Nickel (1998) 64 Cal.App.4th 545.
-Court approval may be obtained by a noticed motion.

-C. Motions for withdrawal where a bond has been filed by a surety must be accompanied by proof of service of the notice required by Probate Code section 1213.
+Court approval may be obtained by noticed motion. - C. Motions for withdrawal where a bond has been filed by a surety must be accompanied by proof of service of the Notice required by Probate Code section 1213.